 - 1- 1½ Tbsp vinegar-soaked mustard seeds (optional)

 - Pepper to taste

 - Chili powder to taste (optional)

 - If you want some whole pennycress seeds in there for texture, soak a small handful overnight in white wine vinegar.

 - Combine ingredients and eat as a pretzel/veggie dip, with brats, or on sandwiches.

-Note: This recipe cuts the zip of the spicy mustard, making it a good choice for children and faint-hearted adults.
+Note: This recipe cuts the zip of the spicy mustard, making it a good choice for children.